facelessuser/label-bot/README.md

   In the future, `lgtm_add` may get broken up into two separate options for consistency.
 This would not occur until version 2.0.

+Even with a master configuration file, you still must specify a `.github/labels.yml` file in your repository, even if all it contains is an empty hash `{}`.
+If you specify a master configuration, if either the master or local configuration file fails, an empty set of options will be returned.
+Since repository label syncing will not occur if when the `labels` option is missing, this will prevent all your repository labels from getting wiped out in the case of a failure.

 ## Triage Labels

 Label Bot will mark new issue with `triage`.